General Terms and Conditions

-Reach Cambridge reserves the right to make such amendments, provided they do not alter the essential character of the program.
-All students will be advised of any such changes within a reasonable period of time prior to the program start date.
+Reach Cambridge reserves the right to make such amendments, provided they do not alter the essential character of the program or subject course.
+Students will be advised of any such changes within a reasonable period of time prior to the program start date.

 In the event that Reach Cambridge has to cancel a program, for example due to low enrolment numbers or where other factors beyond the reasonable control of Reach Cambridge necessitate it, Reach Cambridge will inform those enrolled on the program immediately.
 If such cancellation does not fall within the circumstances provided in clause 23, students will be offered a right of first refusal to attend an alternative program and in the event that a student does not wish to take up the alternative offer, a full refund of any payment made will be processed.

-Please note that in all cases of cancellation, Reach Cambridge cannot be held responsible for any associated costs beyond fees already paid to Reach Cambridge: this includes the cost of flights, visas and hotels.
+Please note that in all cases of cancellation, Reach Cambridge cannot be held responsible for any associated costs beyond fees already paid to Reach Cambridge: this includes the cost of flights, visas and any other travel costs.
 These may be recoverable from your insurer.

 21. Marketing & Advertising